MarcAnt01/ACSwitch/docs/structure.md

 ## Project Structure

-ACSwitch is a small project, I have strived worst to structure it nice enough for such scale.
-It forms out of following components:
+ACSwitch is a small project, I have strived to structure it nice enough for such scale.
+It consists of the following components:

 #### Native source code